|AMS Weather Studies Course Information|

 Q. Is the course suitable to be offered as a lab science course?

 A. The real-time aspect has been proven to heighten student interest and extends learning because other weather variables may be considered along with the specific topic of the lesson.
 A Weather Summary is available each weekday when the course is offered and a variety of real-time weather data, maps, radar and satellite images as well as forecast products are available 24 hours a day, 365 days a year from the RealTime Weather Portal.
 In lab settings, the real-time analysis offers the ability to fashion additional exercises around current weather data that connect to the daily summary and the weekly investigations.

 Q. What kind of background does the instructor need to offer the course?

 A. Specific qualifications needed for offering AMS Weather Studies will depend on local course requirements and the departmental and curricular policies in effect at your institution.
 AMS Weather Studies can be offered by instructors with a broad range of backgrounds.
-The course's turnkey package design and accompanying faculty manual (on the CD) allow AMS Weather Studies to be successfully implemented by instructors new to teaching meteorology.
+The course's turnkey package design and accompanying faculty manual (included in the Faculty Resource material) allow AMS Weather Studies to be successfully implemented by instructors new to teaching meteorology.
 The course can be offered in a variety of departments including: meteorology, mathematics and physical science, physics, biology, geography, and earth science.
 In some cases, the course will be offered as part of a career degree program, for example, in teacher education, geotechnologies, aviation, conservation, and natural resources.

 Q. If I do not have a lot of formal training in atmospheric science, will I feel comfortable offering the course?